jdonaldson/jsdoc3-hxtern/README.md

 -  It's typical to have static methods attached to "modules" in javascript, rather than to a "class".
-E.g. if there were a module of "foo.bar", it's common to attach a method to it:
+E.g. if there were a module of "foo.bar", it's you might see a method defined like this:
    ```js
    foo.bar.baz = function(){...}
    ```
    In Haxe, this isn't possible.
-Hxtern converts the last module into a "virtual" class, and attaches the method to that instead:
+Haxe requires that you define methods only on classes.
+And classes must be upper case.
+To work around this problem, Hxtern converts the last module into an "alias" class, and attaches the method to that instead:

    ```haxe
    package foo;